fcannizzaro/com.dim.streamdeck/CONTRIBUTING.md

 ### Clone the repo

-To locally **run a copy** of DIM, you can simply clone the code repository:
+To work with this plugin you can simply clone the code repository:
 ```sh
 git clone https://github.com/fcannizzaro/com.dim.streamdeck
 ```